-Free-standing, post-mounted lights have traditionally provided most of the exterior lighting on American light fixtures of high intensity that have found wide application in outdoor illumination.
+Within the last fifty years, the light industry has produced increasingly more energy efficient, long lasting light fixtures of high intensity that have found wide application in outdoor illumination.
 Fluorescent light dispensed from long tubes have now largely been replaced by newer devices for outdoor lighting.
 The mercury vapor, though widely used and energy efficient, has never gained much public acceptance because of the greenish light it casts on people and objects.
 Highest on the chart of energy efficiency is the high pressure (and low pressure) sodium lamp-a favorite with power companies for installation along freeways and parking lots.
-Yet is orange cast and its distortion of color perception should relegate its use to areas of low architectural significance.
+Yet is orange cast and its distortion of color perception should relegate its use to areas of low architectural sig-